 When you are in the market for a secondhand vehicle, the idea of buying an insurance write-off might not sound useful to you.
 Right?
 But buying a write-off vehicle helps you to save money on the note if the DVLA permits you to drive after repair.

 First, check the vehicle insurance category it lies in, and then you will be able to decide whether it is worth the time and energy you will put into repairing it.
 This insurance write-off guide explains everything about written-off vehicles and gives you a piece of advice on buying a written-off car.

 Insurance write-off means if your vehicle has severe damage results in not meeting the legal driving standards or when the repair cost is higher than the current car value.
 The damage may cause due to accident, water or fire.
 What happens afterwards depends on the insurer and the salvage agent’s decision on the write-off category.

-There are four categories, namely A, B, S, and N, that are part of a code of practice prepared by the Association of British Insurers (ABI).
-ABI took assistance from different institutes such as the DVLA and the Department for Transport and the British Vehicle Salvage Federation to develop these classes.
+There are four write-off categories namely A, B, S, and N, that are part of a code of practice prepared by the Association of British Insurers (ABI).
+ABI took assistance from different institutes such as the DVLA and the Department for Transport, and the British Vehicle Salvage Federation to develop these classes.